DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

 WEAPONS:
  - Police Assault Rifle
- - Service Knife
  - 1st Recon Hunting Rifle

 QUEST CHANGES:
  YOUNG HEARTS
-  - Janet's name is Caravanner before you find her identity, and the quest marker pointing to her has been removed
+  - Janet's name is Caravaneer before you find her identity, and the quest marker pointing to her has been removed

 OTHER:
 - Collectible Mojave Express hats which nets you a nice 1500 XP gain if you find all of them